 Alex Nelson replaced Tony Matuzak for the live The Murderess Metal Road Show.
 Visual Lies was the pinnacle of the band's commercial appeal and sound.
 The band incorporated a socially conscious message into its cover artwork and lyrics and surprisingly experienced some chart success.
 The single Me Against The World was featured in the horror film Black Roses, which also featured King Kobra and Hallow's Eve.
 This did not stop the band from undergoing a battery of line-up changes, however, with Armored Saint bassist Joey Vera contributing to Lizzy again.
 The group hit Europe with UK's Tigertailz.
 The group's momentum had suffered sadly, alongside the metal scene in general, and Lizzy formed Diamond Dogs.
 With that band not working Lizzy Borden packed his axe and faded out of the spotlight.

 With metal's commercial return underway the band reappeared in 1997 and issued an album in 2000.
 American shows would follow.
+Lizzy Borden was running a contest to reshape its logo in 2001.
+Contestants were asked to go to the Metal Blade web site for all the details, as well as a list of all the prizes associated with the contest.
 Guitarist Alex Nelson would die in 2004 following a car accident.
 The band surprised everyone by rebranding itself without fanfare as Starwood and issuing an album through Metal Blade in 2004.
 The new band's identity was soon revealed however.
 Moreover, the band failed to garner attention - a lesson the band and Metal Blade should have learnt years ago with Bitch's transformation to Betsy and back.
 Of course, the group was back as Lizzy Borden in 2007.
 Lizzy Borden was a part of Metal Blade Records 25th Anniversary Showcase in 2007.
 In July of 2008, Lizzy Borden managed to sneak in two shows in one day at Germany's Bang Your Head festival.
 The group not only played its own slot, but also took the place of another band, which had cancelled its appearance.
 Lizzy Borden and Lordi announced a tour of the US for November 2008.
 The latter band was supporting its Deadache album.
 In early 2009, Guitarist Ira Black quit and would concentrate on Prophesy.
 Following Ira Black's departure the band made live guitarist Dario Lorina permanent following three shows.
 Former guitarist Corey James died in a car accident in 2009.
 Metallic Arch Angel Records was releasing a Lizzy Borden covers album in 2009.
 It featured bands like Ligeia and Tomorrow's Outlook.
 Lizzy Borden had three California dates in February of 2010 in San Diego, Santa Clara and Santa Rosa.
 These first of the New-Year shows was to be a 'best of Lizzy Borden' set incorporating songs from the entire catalogue including the latest record Appointment With Death.
 The American hard rockers Lizzy Borden recruited guitarist AC Alexander (Warrior and Hatetimesnine) for its European tour including Wacken Open Air festival in Germany in 2010.
 Lizzy Borden was planning on celebrating its 30th anniversary by embarking on the 30 Years Of American Metal tour in 2013.
 Lizzy Borden guitarist Dario Lorina would release his solo album, Dario Lorina, through Shrapnel Records.
 Black Label Society replaced guitarist Nick Catanese with Lizzy Borden's Dario Lorina.
 Elsewhere, Lizzy Borden's Appointment With Death line-up - Lizzy, Ira Black, Joey Scott and Marten Andersson - reunited for a special show at the Epiphone party at NAMM at Tiki Bar in Costa Mesa, California on Friday January 24th, 2014.
 Lizzy Borden, the man, signed a solo contract with Metal Blade Records.
 Lizzy Borden’s first album in a decade was called My Midnight Things and out through Metal Blade Records in June.

 Lizzy Borden was featured in the film The Decline Of Western Civilization II.